immersive-web/webxr-input-profiles/packages/assets/README.md

 ### Adding a profile
 The new profile JSON file must match an existing hardware profile in the [registry](../registry/README.md) repository and be conformant with the schema in this package's './schemas' folder.
 It must also pass the verification steps performed as part of the package build.
 Once ready, submit a pull request using the [this](https://github.com/immersive-web/webxr-input-profiles/issues/52) template.

-### Building and testing
+### Development
 In general, this package should be built and tested from the root of the repository using the following command:
 > npm run test

-To build just this package invoke the following command from the root of the repository:
+To build just this package without running tests, invoke the following command from the root of the repository:
 > npm run build -- --scope @webxr-input-profiles/assets

-To test just this package invoke the following command from the root of the repository:
-> npm run testOnly -- assets

 ## Schema